bodulic/CATS-rf/README.md

 Transcripts are split into fractional segments of size `l` for positional relative coverage distribution analysis.
 Coverage is expressed relative to the base with the highest coverage within the same transcript.
 Relative coverage for each segment is calculated as mean relative coverage within the segment.
 Positional analysis output contains assembly-level median relative coverage for each transcript segment.

 `-n`: Proportion of transcript length for transcript end definition when calculating mean transcript end coverage, default: 0.02

-Relative size of transcript end regions when calculating mean transcript end coverage is controlled by `n`.

 `-k`: Rolling window size for local coverage calculation (in bp) when defining low-coverage regions (LCR), default: 10